 To begin with, it’s less formal than going to court, so you’ll have a chance to tell the mediator what happened in your own words.
 You’ll also have the opportunity to discuss your feelings about the dispute.

 Also, if you decide to go through the mediation process, you’ll get to choose what happens.
 Instead of a judge or jury making a decision, you and your civil litigation attorney will negotiate with the other party and try to come to an agreement that benefits everyone.

 It’s also a less combative method of resolution.
 If the dispute is with a friend, neighbor, family member, or business partner, for example, going through mediation rather than to trial can also help you repair your relationship with that person.

 Lastly, because mediation is very informal, it is also very flexible.
 You don’t have to follow the same rules as you would in court, and attending a mediation session is less intimidating than appearing in front of a judge.
 Mediation is also ideal for disputes involving more than two parties.

 Why should I work with a civil litigation attorney on mediation?

 It is important to have an experienced civil litigation attorney available to guide you through the mediation process.
-The civil litigation lawyers at Wilson, Reives & Silverman are here to provide you with trusted, effective legal counsel.
+The civil litigation lawyers at Wilson, Reives, Silverman & Doran are here to provide you with trusted, effective legal counsel.
 We’ll help you navigate the course and provide the guidance you need to make good decisions.